DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/CodingIngredients.md

 *Part-3*

 *57.44So this is the third part of this project.
 Where we're building a shopping cart application using blazor WebAssembly & Web Api.
 We're building our application on .Net7.
-Which at the time I write. is the latest version of dotnet.
+Which at the time I writing this project is the latest version of dotnet.
 We're now at stage where we're build our database using ef7 code first migrations. & i've started implementing code for the first workflow which simply involved retrieving product data from our database & displaying this product data to the user.
-In part 2 the previous part of the project, we implemented the code that retrives the relavent product data from our database & retuerns the data to the calling client.
+In part 2, the previous part of the project, we implemented the code that retrives the relavent product data from our database & retuerns the data to the calling client.
 This code was implemented in an action method within a controller class named ProductController.
 This class was created with in our ShopOnline.Api project which contains the code for our web api components.*

-*58.52*
+*58.52 *

 ### 🏆  Learn (Research.
 Study)